berfarah/fixturator/README.md

 **QUIRKS**

 I've made `created_at` and `updated_at` always output the same time.
-The reason this is part of this gem is that the git diff for these gets really messy.
+The reason this is part of the gem is that git diffs get really messy otherwise.

 ## Usage